Kerala court convicts man for killing wife using snake | Headlines

 - India

-A court here on Monday convicted for murder the husband of a 25-year old woman who died due to a snake bite.
+A court here on Monday convicted for murder the husband of a 25-year old woman who died due to a snake bite, with the state police chief describing it as one of the rarest cases where the accused was nailed based on circumstantial evidence.

-Hailing the police team investigated the case, he said it was one of the shining examples of how scientifically and professionally a murder case was investigated and detected.
+Hailing the police team to investigate the case, he said it was one of the shining examples of how scientifically and professionally a murder case was investigated and detected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)